damienmarsic/dmbiolib/README.md

 # dmbiolib

-Library of Python functions to be used in bioinformatics projects.
+Library of Python functions for bioinformatics

 Install from Bioconda:
 ````